 Computer Aided Design (CAD) has been a powerful tool used to create detailed prototypes in a 3D environment, before making your design a reality.
 This module will give you directed guidance through many of the tools available in Autodesk’s Fusion 360, a modern and accessible CAD (and CAM) program that allows you to quickly iterate on design ideas, test fit and motion, perform simulations, create assemblies, collaborate, and make photorealistic renderings and animations.
-We will then utilize its 3D printing workflow capabilities to 3D print your design with our Kubo Titan2 Resin printer.
+We will then utilize its 3D printing workflow capabilities to 3D print your design.
 At the end of the module, students will be able to effectively use and explore Fusion 360 as a prototyping tool and be cleared to operate the S-lab’s suite of 3D printers.

 About the Module

-This module has been split into three 2-hour workshops.
-The lab manual is available for viewing and download to the right; in it you will find the details of each day with instructions and important terminology, as well as the equipment list with links for purchase if you would like to attempt these tutorials at home.
+This module has been split into two 3-hour workshops.
+The lab manual is available for viewing and download to the right using your UCSC credentials; in it you will find the details of each day with instructions and important terminology, as well as the equipment list with links for purchase if you would like to attempt these tutorials at home.
 Each workshop has its own prelab that must be completed before attending the relevant session.
 You'll be directed to online content and resources from Autodesk Fusion 360 tutorials to 3D printer data sheets.
 A key component of the prelabs is the use of a lab notebook.
 Make sure to bring the notebook with any questions you may have on the relevant prelab content to each session; it is important that you understand these concepts.
 Each day of the module will cover a different topic and will contain a postlab that must be completed on your own time before attending the next session.